 Tracy’s favourite finished element of the project; “Definitely the bespoke cabinetry and joinery; the panelled shutters had to be made to a specific design and could not be sourced as made-to-measure items.
 Barr Joinery also did a brilliant job interpreting my blueprint for the cabinetry in the sitting room, cleverly concealing the television and Elizabeth’s design for the gin cabinet in the kitchen.
 We are absolutely thrilled with the end result.
 Now I know what is possible I am looking forward to commissioning even more made-to-measure cabinetry!”

-Tracy: “We are delighted with the kitchen, especially the bespoke draw-filled island and, of course, the AGA!
+Tracy: “We are delighted with the kitchen, especially the bespoke drawer-filled island and, of course, the AGA!
 We are really pleased with the reconfigured, concealed second stairway – it has totally changed the feel of the house.
 I love the glass light-reflecting mosaic tiles and the marble in the cloakroom, and the dining room in its new incarnation, with the crittall style doors which were definitely worth the months of trawling to source them and with space for a table and chairs for ten… we can finally entertain again”.

 Tracy: “We also love some of the unintended benefits of the build, things we hadn’t really planned but which have made such a big difference to the enjoyment of our home; especially the fact that we can be in the kitchen and feel connected with the rear garden due to the tailor-made half-glazed doors at the front and back.
 Since the renovation the house has become our sanctuary, now we can definitely imagine staying here until we retire”.